AdaCore/spark2014/lrm/source/shared-variable-control.rst

 #.
 Neither a tagged type nor an object of such a type shall be volatile.

 #.
 A volatile variable shall not be declared within the body of a function,
-   not even within subprograms and blocks nested inside the function.
+   directly or indirectly.